operations-project/ansible-collection-site-runner/README.md

 This code sets up a server for launching websites using GitOps tools like GitHub Actions and hosting tools like DDEV.

-The goal is to quickly launch running environments on any server for automated and manual testing.
+The goal is to quickly launch running environments on any server for automated and manual testing, integrated directly with GitOps APIs.

-It uses GitHub Actions and Workflows with self-hosted runners, providing persistent, accessible environments that can be automatically and manually tested.
+It uses GitHub Actions and Workflows with self-hosted runners, providing persistent, accessible environments and logs, fully integrated with GitHub Deployments & Checks APIs for optimal developer experience.

 ### What this does